konradhalas/residuum/README.md

 I've seen that many people are using those motors, so I ordered them too.
 Torque is high enough to move my construction smoothly.
-I bought also two Pololu 60×8mm wheels, Pololu motors brackets and Pololu ball caster (3/8" Plastic Ball) which is placed in front of the Residuum.
+I bought also two Pololu 60×8mm wheels, Pololu motors brackets and Pololu ball caster (3/8" Plastic Ball) which is placed in front of Residuum.
 The same supplier means that everything fits perfectly together.

 ![sensors](/other/photos/photo_mechanics.jpg?raw=true)